simiyu17/datascience/scripting & automation/sent_email_from_file/README.md

-# Send email from excel files
+# Send email from text template to emails saved in excel files
 Developed in python -v : 3.7.4 environment

 Open terminal/windows cmd and run 'py send_notifications.py' and follow the prompts carefully